oficialvaro/npi_exercise/README.md

 - [DB Browser](https://sqlitebrowser.org/dl/) (or equivalent), to access the Database.

 ## Installation
-Extract all the downloaded files to a folder.
+Extract all the downloaded files into a folder.
 The final result looks like this:
 ```prompt
 YOUR_FOLDER
  ╘ raw